.png)

 Planning a Visit

 Detapaencepa sits at Rúa do Ecuador, 18, in the Santiago de Vigo neighbourhood, a residential district in the west of the city with a quieter character than the central waterfront area.
-The €€ price range makes it accessible for multiple visits; the Michelin Plate recognition and the Google rating of 4.6 across 2,015 reviews confirm that the kitchen performs consistently enough to warrant them.
+The €€ price range makes it accessible for multiple visits; the Michelin Plate recognition and the Google rating of 4.6 across 2,103 reviews confirm consistent performance.
 The bar counter format means that a spontaneous visit for a racion and a glass of Albariño is entirely workable, while the restaurant section and the menú de la casa suit a slower, more deliberate lunch or dinner.
 The executive lunch menu, running Monday to Friday, is the entry point for visitors who want a structured meal at the lower end of the cost range.

 A phone number and website are not currently listed in public directories, so the most practical approach for table reservations is to visit in person or check current booking platforms.
 For visitors building a wider picture of Vigo's dining scene, EP Club's guides to Vigo restaurants, Vigo bars, Vigo hotels, Vigo wineries, and Vigo experiences cover the full range of options across the city.